jmossesgeld/ph-payroll-manager/README.md

 # Mage Payroll System
-This software aims to simplify the complicated preparation of payroll in the Philippines.
+This web based software aims to simplify the complicated preparation of payroll in the Philippines.